-- 2. Domestic banks include city banks, regional banks, regional banks II, and trust banks. - 3.
-Figures for Shinkin Bank and domestic banks do not include loans to individuals (loans for housing, consumption, tax payments, etc.), loans to regional public organizations, overseas yen-loans, or loans made to businesses in foreign countries in name of their domestic branches.
-Number of business borrowers for Shinkin Bank and domestic banks are based on the number of loans.
+- 2. Domestic banks include major commercial banks, regional banks, regional banks II, and trust - 3.
+Figures for shinkin banks and domestic banks do not include loans to individuals (loans for housing, consumption, tax payments, etc.), loans to regional public organizations, overseas yen-loans, or loans made to businesses in foreign countries in name of their domestic branches.
+Number of business borrowers for shinkin banks and domestic banks are based on the number of loans.